 First before buying one of "The String Butler" models, determine whether the mechanics of your guitar are suitable for mounting.
 If you have tuners that have tuning head bushings like "Vintage Keystone Tuners" then you need a special retrofit kit which is called String Butler® Vintage Adapter Kit 2 ( for Gibson Guitars * see pictures on below) or String Butler® Vintage Adapter Kit 1 which can be ordered from my ebay.ca store Here ( for all other guitars *see pictures on installation page ).

 Some locking tuners are also not compatible.
 Robot tuners are compatible only with V3 Tremolo versions.
 Not compatible with SPERZEL tuners!
-If in doubt check out our guitar database to see if the String Butler is compatible with your guitar at Click Click Here You need tuners that have hex nuts which is needed to hold down "The String Butler".
+If in doubt check out our guitar database to see if the String Butler is compatible with your guitar at Click Click Here.
+You need tuners that have hex nuts which is needed to hold down "The String Butler".
 Also locking tuners may not be compatible as many of them are low profile designed whereby the distance from the top of the hex screw to string insertion hole is too little to accommodate the String Butler underneath.
-The test to see if the String Butler will fit under your locking tuners is to take off the hex nut and put a 1mm washer over the tuning post ( or you can use a dime on the side ) then screw the hex nut back on.
-If the hex nut screws back all the way and does not cover the string insertion hole then the String Butler will fit.
+The test to see if the String Butler will fit under your locking tuners is to take off the hex nut and put the edge of a Canadian quarter ( aprox 1 mm thick ) underneath the hex screw then screw the hex nut back on.
+If the hex nut screws back and does not cover the string insertion hole then the String Butler will fit.
+You can also just put the edge of the quarter on top of the hex nut to see if it covers the string insertion holes.
 If not then the String Butler is not compatible with your locking tuners.